Transportation

 PIT → David L. Lawrence Convention Center

-• Ride Bus 28X (Airport Flyer) for 16 stops until you reach Seventh Ave + William Penn Place.
-From there, walk about 0.3 miles to get to the Convention Center.
+• Ride Bus 28X (Airport Flyer) for 16 stops until you get to Seventh Ave + William Penn Place.

-Interesting bus routes to explore:
+Interesting bus routes to go if you want to explore:

 Fares & Payment